[version 4, updated January 2020]

 For example, each time the student is going to move, use the opportunity to teach GO.
 Some examples of movement include:

-- Moving around the school – It is time to GO to media.
+- Moving around the school – Lets GO to media.

-- Moving from one position to another – It is time to GO into your stander.
+- Moving from one position to another – Let’s GO into your stander.

-- Moving from one place to another – It is time to GO to group.
+- Moving from one place to another – Let’s GO to group.

 We look for any signs of pleasure to teach LIKE.
 For example, when the student smiles in response to a song, we teach LIKE (I think you LIKE that song).
 Other examples include: